Struggling to Withdraw Your Provident Fund? Here's How to Handle Missing Documents

 Dear Sudipta,

-Your last organization can not hold back your PF withdrawal form.
-They are supposed to forward the form duly signed along with copy of 3-A to the PF authority if it is an unexempted establishment.
-However, if you are not employed currently, you can write to the RPFC quoting your PF Account No requesting to intervene into the matter, with a copy to your last employer as well.
-Make a follow up after a week or so.
-Meantime, contact your successer (HR) in last orgn and try to find out the reason for holding your PF withdrawal form and resolve it.
+Your last organization cannot hold back your PF withdrawal form.
+They are supposed to forward the form duly signed along with a copy of 3-A to the PF authority if it is an exempted establishment.
+However, if you are not currently employed, you can write to the RPFC quoting your PF Account Number and request their intervention in the matter, with a copy to your last employer as well.
+Make a follow-up after a week or so.
+In the meantime, contact your successor (HR) in the last organization and try to find out the reason for holding your PF withdrawal form and resolve it.

-Alternately, if you are currently employed, it would be better to get the PF accumulation transferred to your new account for which you only need to fill form 16 and handover to your current employer.
-They will do the needful to get the fund transferred to your new account.
+Alternatively, if you are currently employed, it would be better to have the PF accumulation transferred to your new account.
+For this, you only need to fill out Form 16 and hand it over to your current employer.
+They will take care of transferring the funds to your new account.

 All the best,